stebix/woodnet/readme.md

 The presented pipeline implementation could serve in different to the wood science community.
 Firstly, the implementation could be adopted as a purpose-built template to inject **custom CT data** of wood samples to gauge classification performance for this specific dataset.
 Furthermore, adoption to **light microscopic** datasets is easily conceivable since a fully planar 2D formulation is included in the package.
 Also, usage with **multiplanar microscopic** images is possible.
 For this, the triaxial formulation with a preset ordering for the typical wood anatomic cross sections may be appropriate.

+### Bugs, Questions, Requests and Contributions

+If you find bugs or have general questions please do not hesitate to open an issue.
+We will gladly try to answer and improve the pipeline.
+Also, we would be happy to include feature requests or use cases if they are within the general scope of our pipeline.
+For this, also head over to the repository issues tab and open with label `enhancement`! 🧰

 ## About